NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandFHIRGenomicsImplementationGuide/backup/guides/FHIR-Genomics-Implementation-Guide/Home/Design/Clinical-Scenarios/CPGC-Non-WGS-Solid-Tumour-Scenario.page.md

 ### [Link to the High Fidelity Wireframe for the CPGC Non WGS Solid Tumour Scenario](https://wlajol.axshare.com/)

 The following steps is a walk through of a Non WGS Solid Tumour Test Request.
-This scenario takes into considersation the set up CPGC's location as the initial point of triage and prep prior to forwarding the test request/sample to GLH.
+This scenario takes into consideration the set up CPGC's location as the initial point of triage and prep prior to forwarding the test request/sample to GLH.

 ### 1. Cellular Pathologist(Requester) to confirm Genomic Testing/ specimen block required.